rustlangbg/workshop190223/project/README.md

 * Create a function get_server_port which returns a String
 * Use env::var to return the value of PORT from the environment or return a default value of 7878
 * Use Server::new() to define a variable app.
-This will require you to make a clojure taking a request and response as an argument.
+This will require you to make a closure taking a request and response as an argument.
-* In the clojure define a variable with some basic HTML which we'll feed to the server in a moment.
+* In the closure define a variable with some basic HTML which we'll feed to the server in a moment.
 The server expects body content to be in bytes.
 The String object conviniently has an into_bytes() method to help us out.
-* Make the clojure return a positive Result (Ok) with a response.header (Content-Type text/html; charset=utf-8) and a body containing the HTML.
+* Make the closure return a positive Result (Ok) with a response.header (Content-Type text/html; charset=utf-8) and a body containing the HTML.
 The latter is a bit tougher.
 Scroll down for the answer if you're stuck.
 * Define a string slice variable with the value "0.0.0.0"
 * Define a variable port with the result of invoking `get_server_port()` as the value
 * Print a message showing the address (host and port) the server is running on